savoirfairelinux/building-inclusive-open-source-software/docs/B-INO.md

 ### Speech or language

 Speech or language-related disabilities can take various forms ranging from dyslexia, illiteracy or elocution difficulties.
-Some of the solutions will include speech-to-text features, support for custom typefaces like [Open Dyslexic](https://opendyslexic.org/) or spell-checkers.
+Some of the solutions will include speech-to-text features, support for custom typefaces like [Open Dyslexic](https://opendyslexic.org/) and spell-checkers.

 ## Additional needs and factors to take into consideration

 In the [🎨 Inclusive design 101](C-IDE.md) module we will develop further the intersectional needs to take into account.
-Before that, a *non-exhaustive* list of human characteristics to keep in mind in order to try and include as many user as possible is:
+Before that, here is a *non-exhaustive* list of human characteristics to keep in mind in order to try and include as many user as possible:

 - Age
 - Culture